 Pre-Requisite(s): MT 109, or permission of instructor A cross-cultural historical study of mathematics over the past centuries; the mathematical thoughts from ancient to modern times, women in mathematics, biographies of mathematicians and application of mathematics to science.

-MT 309 Differential Equations (3 SH) Semester Offered: Spring even years
+MT 309 Differential Equations (3 SH)

 Solution of various types of differential equations with interpretations and applications.

 MT 311 Intermediate Analysis I (3 SH)